simonhambly/zoek-bootstrap/README.md

 $ npm install --save-dev git+https://github.com/simonhambly/zoek-bootstrap.git#v0.2.4
 ```

-(given this is for internal use, we see no reason to pollute npm)
+*(We don't intend on publishing this to npm given this is for internal use)*

 On windows, you might need to install some build tools - see [node-gyp](https://github.com/nodejs/node-gyp#installation)